 Collections could be lost if the servicer becomes insolvent.
 A commingling reserve fund, partly funded at closing, mitigates commingling risk.
-If the long-term issuer credit rating (ICR) on the servicer falls below 'BBB', or if its short-term rating falls below 'A-2', the servicer would increase the commingling reserve fund to two months of scheduled installments, assuming a stressed monthly prepayment of 1.8%.
-The transaction also features a fixed to floating interest rate swap agreement, which hedges the potential mismatch between the fixed asset yield and floating rate coupons on the class A and B notes.
+If the long-term issuer credit rating on the servicer falls below 'BBB', or if its short-term rating falls below 'A-2', the servicer would increase the commingling reserve fund to two months of scheduled instalments, assuming a stressed monthly prepayment of 1.8%.
+The transaction also features two fixed- to floating-interest rate swap agreements, which hedge the potential mismatch between the fixed asset yield and floating rate coupons on the class A and B notes.

-The swap agreement provisions and other transaction documents' counterparty replacement language are in line with our current counterparty criteria (see "Counterparty Risk Framework Methodology And Assumptions," published on June 25, 2013.).
+The swap agreement provisions and other transaction documents' counterparty replacement language are in line with our current counterparty criteria (see "Counterparty Risk Framework Methodology And Assumptions," published on June 25, 2013).